 Recycling paint and motor oil

+You can find information about 2021 events below.
 The events take place on Saturdays in four Boston neighborhoods and are only open to City residents.

 - We don’t take paint and motor oil from businesses.

 - We won’t take paints, stains, varnishes, and thinners that aren’t in original containers.